Skip to content

 5.Why were women in France granted the vote in 1944 while Australian women were granted the vote and the right to stand for public office in 1901 at Federation?

-6.Did militancy hinder or assist the campaigns by the suffragettes in the Uk, USA and Australia to secure the franchise for women?
+6.Did militancy hinder or assist the campaigns by the suffragettes in the UK, USA and Australia to secure the franchise for women?
 What was the difference between a suffragist and a suffragette?
 Why is the distinction important?

 7.Why and how were convict women, transported to Australia 1788-1867, demonized as “damned whores and obstreperous strumpets” in 18th and 19th century Australia?